balliegojr/comment_box/README.md

 # CommentBox

-This is a comment box to be used embeded in any website.
+This is a comment box to be used embedded in any website.

 ## Features